I want to have a look at a very famous (and bizarre) result, the infinite sum

 Well, not totally.
 Again, while this identity is not literally correct, it is still in some sense meaningful.
 There are far more complex and insightful proofs and interpretations of this identity, but they are a little hard to follow.
 Essentially, what we are doing is saying “I know the result is infinite – but that isn’t useful, so i am going to treat it as if it is finite, and see if I can come up with a result anyway.”
 And as it turns out, this is the only meaningful finite value for this series.

 It is also known the result is meaningful because it appears in physics, particularly quantum physics and string theory.
-This is a good confirmation that something is right about the identity, but no one is 100% sure what.
+This is a good confirmation that something is right about the identity.

 Essentially, the takeaway is that 1+2+3+4+5… does not equal -1/12, but that the two values are associated in some sense, and -1/12 can be substituted as the answer to the sum in some places.